dfoerderreuther/referenced-assets-package-helper/README.md

 ### 1. Create empty package:

-First parameter is path to an AEM page of an extracted AEM package.
+Start the run script with two mandatory parameters.
+First parameter is the path to an AEM page of an extracted AEM package.
 Second parameter is the name of a new package which eventually will contain the missing assets.

 ./run.sh ../path/to/crx_root/content/we-retail/us/en/experience we-retail-en-experience-assets